 The assets' residual values, useful lives and methods of depreciation are reviewed at each financial year and adjusted prospectively, if appropriate.
 Depreciation is calculated on a straight-line basis over the estimated useful lives of the assets.
 Useful lives (except computer) used by the Company are different from rates prescribed under Schedule II of the Companies Act 2013.
 These rates are based on evaluation of useful life estimated by the management supported by internal technical evaluation.
 The range of useful lives of the property, plant and equipment are as follows:

 Nature of assets Useful life

 Computer equipment 3 years

-Office equipment 3 years
+Office equipment 5 years

 Furniture and fixtures 5 years

+Leasehold Improvements Lease Term i.e. 5 years

 (x) Intangible assets